longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 - ~Suspend does not work with Wifi is connected (no matter if S3 Linux or Windows and Linux is set in BIOS), both "s2idle" and "deep" crashes, hang or do not properly resume in various variants~ -> **workaround has been made, see below**
 - ~Hotkeys to switch workspaces do not work, especially when using Workspace matrix~ -> **fixed, see below**
 - Fan speed indicator sometimes does show bogus values when fan is off -> **not really a problem, see below**
+- The WWAN 4G modem does not work, no SIM card detected

 ### Fixing internal microphone volume